Guido Crosetto: Co-founder of FdI

+With the party obtaining less than 2% of the votes, Crosetto failed to be elected in the 2013 Italian general election because FdI votes did not exceed the electoral threshold, which was set at 3% by the electoral law known as Porcellum, and only elected candidates in the first-past-the-post voting.
+Although FdI had received only 1.96% at the 2013 general election, its support subsequently increased in opinion polls and local elections, with a July 2013 analysis estimating that the party could exceed 4.5% if its recent local-election results were projected nationally.
+In November 2013, he said that he would not be electoral allies with Berlusconi and Angelino Alfano.

-As a candidate for the Senate of the Republic, Crosetto failed to be elected in the 2013 general election, because FdI votes did not exceed the threshold set at 3% by the electoral law known as Porcellum.
-In the following year, Crosetto ran in the 2014 European Parliament election in Italy, but he was not elected because once again FdI votes did not exceed the threshold set at 4% for European elections in Italy.
-On the same day, Crosetto ran in the 2014 Piedmontese regional election as gubernatorial candidate for FdI and ran alone outside the centre-right coalition led by Berlusconi's FI.
-In this election, Matteo Salvini's Lega Nord (LN) was allied with FI against FdI, supporting Gilberto Pichetto Fratin's candidacy.
-In the election, Crosetto finished in fourth place, gaining only 5.2% of votes.
-Following these electoral defeats, Crosetto retired from politics in September 2014.
-Without Crosetto, the FdI (now led by Georgia Meloni) moved further to the right and built closer ties to Salvini’s Lega.
+Crosetto ran in the 2014 European Parliament election in Italy but was not elected because once again FdI votes did not exceed the threshold set at 4% for European elections in Italy, missing it by 0.4%.
+On the same day, Crosetto ran in the 2014 Piedmontese regional election as the FdI candidate for president of Piedmont, and ran alone outside the centre-right coalition led by Berlusconi's FI, stating that Piedmont had been "sacrificed to Berlusconi's troubles".
+The regionalist LN led by Matteo Salvini was allied with FI against FdI, supporting Gilberto Pichetto Fratin's candidacy.
+In the election, which was won by Sergio Chiamparino of the centre-left coalition, Crosetto finished in fourth place, gaining 5.2% of votes.
+Following these electoral defeats, Crosetto retired from politics in September 2014, also leaving his role as national coordinator of FdI.
+Without Crosetto, FdI was led by Meloni, who moved the party further to the right and built closer ties to Salvini's party, which eventually became the right-wing populist League (Lega) as part of a more right-wing-led and oriented centre-right coalition.